Larceny Act 1861

-The Larceny Act 1861 (24 & 25 Vict c 96) was an Act of the Parliament of the United Kingdom of Great Britain and Ireland (as it then was).
-It consolidated provisions related to larceny and similar offences from a number of earlier statutes into a single Act.
-For the most part these provisions were, according to the draftsman of the Act, incorporated with little or no variation in their phraseology.
-It is one of a group of Acts sometimes referred to as the Criminal Law Consolidation Acts 1861.
+The Larceny Act 1861 (24 & 25 Vict. c.
+96) was an act of the Parliament of the United Kingdom of Great Britain and Ireland (as it then was) that consolidated provisions related to larceny and similar offences from a number of earlier statutes into a single act.
+For the most part these provisions were, according to the draftsman of the act, incorporated with little or no variation in their phraseology.
+It is one of a group of acts sometimes referred to as the Criminal Law Consolidation Acts 1861.
 It was passed with the object of simplifying the law.
-It is essentially a revised version of an earlier consolidation Act, the Larceny Act 1827 (7 & 8 Geo.
+It is essentially a revised version of an earlier consolidation act, the Larceny Act 1827 (7 & 8 Geo.
 4. c.
-29) (and the equivalent Irish Act), incorporating subsequent statutes.
+29) (and the equivalent Irish act), incorporating subsequent statutes.

 England and Wales

-This Act was repealed for England and Wales by section 33(3) of, and Part I of Schedule 3 to, the Theft Act 1968.
+The whole act was repealed for England and Wales by section 33(3) of, and part I of schedule 3 to, the Theft Act 1968.

 Republic of Ireland

-This Act was retained for the Republic of Ireland by section 2 of and Part 4 of Schedule 1 to, the Statute Law Revision Act 2007.
+The act was retained for the Republic of Ireland by section 2 of and part 4 of schedule 1 to, the Statute Law Revision Act 2007.
 Sections 12, 16, 24 and 25 continue in force.